-Energy Saving Tips For Spring Cleaning Your Homestead
+Energy Saving Tips for Spring Cleaning Your Homestead

 With everything going on, I decided that I should start saving energy and cut what I can from my electricity bill this spring.
 So if you want to do the same, I’m sharing some tips that are easy enough for anyone to try.

-Spring Clean Your Way To Energy Savings – Tips From An Electrician
+Spring Clean Your Way to Energy Savings – Tips from an Electrician

 This year, do yourself a favor: Reduce your energy bill while spring cleaning by getting creative, expanding your cleaning to include your electrical-related needs.
-These five tips will help your house be cleaner while saving money.
+These 11 tips will help your house be cleaner while saving money.

 Try these quick DIY tips before doing any DIY electrical cleaning.
-But first turn off all power for safety reasons.
+But first, turn off all power for safety reasons.